 Engagement mechanism Description Frequency Publicly available reports These include various public reports, including ASX Reports, Annual Report, and Sustainability Report.
-Quarterly, Annual ERA Website A Website Dedicated project website page to provide project information and updates on work being undertaken on the RPA and within Jabiru township.
+Quarterly, Annual ERA Website Dedicated project website page to provide project information and updates on work being undertaken on the RPA and within Jabiru township.
 Updated following the completion of project milestones and key decisions.
-Media releases and briefings session Briefings to regional and national media, providing updates on closure and rehabilitation activities.
+Ongoing Media releases and briefings session Briefings to regional and national media, providing updates on closure and rehabilitation activities.
 As required Audio-visual material in language Creation of accessible material in (Bininj) language to provide information and project updates to Traditional Owners and local Aboriginal communities.
 As required Social media Provide project updates on social media pages, the Jabiru Noticeboard, a page administered by volunteers in Jabiru used to provide information to local community members.
-Ongoing Mine Closure Plan Annual Informal meetings One-on-one impromptu discussions and informal conversations, either face-to-face or via email or phone.
+Ongoing Mine Closure Plan ERA must submit a Mine Closure Plan (MCP) for the NT and Commonwealth ministers to approve each year.
+The MCP is the rehabilitation plan referenced in the Environmental Requirements and must demonstrate how the rehabilitation and closure activities will meet the ERs.
+Annual Informal meetings One-on-one impromptu discussions and informal conversations, either face-to-face or via email or phone.
 As required Site visits Scheduled site visits for the community and tourists to Kakadu including more focussed and targeted site visits for key stakeholder groups (i.e. project activities and studies).
 As required for closure activities Routine Periodical Inspections (RPI) RPIs provide a forum for MTC members to attend site and undertake physical inspections of specific areas of focus.
 This is chaired by the Supervising Scientist.
 Monthly Best Practicable Technology (BPT) workshops A best practicable technology (BPT) assessment is required under Ranger's ERs to accompany each proposal for consideration by the MTC.
 The MTC uses the BPT as a basis to make recommendations to ministers for approval.
 As required Industry conferences Attendance and contributions to presentations, key-note speeches, panel discussions, to share knowledge and learnings about Ranger Ongoing Ministerial briefings Briefings provided to both Commonwealth and Northern Territory ministers and senior advisors on ERA operations, including on-site rehabilitation and Jabiru township.
 As required Community briefings/meetings Briefing/meetings for community residents tailored to meet the information needs and interest of the stakeholders.
 Quarterly Kakadu Board of Management Meetings ERA provide operational updates, including mine rehabilitations status.
 The Forum also provides an opportunity for ERA to consult with the broader Indigenous population.
 Bi-annually